Graft-Versus-Host Disease

 • Transfusion of nonirradiated blood products to immunodeficient hosts: caused by viable donor lymphocytes engrafting in the recipient

-• Transfusion of nonirradiated blood from a donor homozygous for 1 of the recipient’s HLA haplotypes (1st- or 2nd-degree relative)
+• Transfusion of nonirradiated blood from a donor homozygous for one of the recipient’s HLA haplotypes (1st- or 2nd-degree relative)

 • Intrauterine maternal–fetal transfusions and exchange transfusions in neonates